Ananya-Joshi/ananya-joshi.github.io/index.md

 🌟 Co-Instructor for 15-996 (Spring 2022/23) [Article](https://magazine.cs.cmu.edu/creating-a-jedi-mindset) & TA for Machine Learning in Practice (Spring 2023)
 🌟 Completed the Eberly Center's [Future Faculty Program](https://drive.google.com/drive/folders/1Gpn3lKipagcTaLgiChta_YRaVf2oW5LF?usp=sharing)
 🌟 Selected Courses: Grad AI (A+), Mobile & Pervasive Computing [IoT] (A+)
 🌟 Joined AI/Healthcare panel from the Coding School as part of a [free machine learning course](https://the-cs.org/train-course) for high school students (2024).
+🌟 Partial travel grant to KDD, fee waiver for NU's Future Faculty Workshop.

 🌟 Mentored students in Pittsburgh Girls-of-Steel for data science basics weekly (Sep 2022-Jun 2023).
 🌟 Joined the Council of State and Territorial Epidemiologists' (CSTE) Peer-to-Peer Technical Assistance network as a mentor  for the Pennsylvania Dept. of Health and Santa Clara County Public Health Department.
-On a biweekly cadence I prepare lectures and hand-on Colab notebooks for concepts relevant to mentees!(2024+)
+On a biweekly cadence I prepare lectures and hand-on Colab notebooks for concepts relevant to mentees!
+(2024+)
 🌟 Lead of SCS Ph.D.
 Wellness Group (Sep 2020-May 2022)

 🌟 Mentored my amazing undergraduate student Tara Lakdawala on a changepoint detection project (Sep 2022-Aug 2023) <a href="https://delphi.cmu.edu/blog/2023/12/20/identifying-changing-variant-behavior-during-a-pandemic-an-exploratory-analysis/